Loule95450/PHPbones/README.md

 > N-O-T-H-I-N-G. You just have to move the template to your HTDOCS folder.
 And on your browser go to your [localhost](http://localhost/)

 > After configuration you can add more information in `My-Project-Name/app/config/config.php` (Database, site name)

+### How to add pages?
+Open the terminal.
+Then type the command `php generate.php help`.

 # What are the files for?